 DP16837 Fear of Hiking?
 Monetary Policy and Sovereign Risk

-What are the implications of a rise in interest rates by the central bank of a monetary union for sovereign borrowing decisions and sovereign default risk in a union member?
+What are the implications of a monetary tightening in a currency union for sovereign default risk in a union member?
 We study this question in a quantitative sovereign default model and obtain two results.
-First, the sovereign's incentives to borrow following a monetary tightening are shaped by two competing effects, a positive income and a negative substitution effect.
-Second, a critical threshold for debt to GDP exists above which the income effect is dominant, implying that a monetary tightening increases debt levels and the risk of a sovereign default.
-We quantify this "Fear of Hiking" zone and study its business cycle properties in an application of the model to the euro area.
+First, a monetary tightening reduces default risk in the union member when its debt/GDP ratio is below a critical threshold, driven by increased incentives to reduce the level of debt.
+Second, the monetary tightening increases default risk when debt/GDP is above the critical threshold.
+We quantify this "Fear of Hiking" zone and study its policy implications by applying our model to the euro area.